jjuliano/runner/README.md

 ## CLI Commands

 ```
-A graph-based orchestrator for workflows.
+A graph-based orchestrator for workflows

 Usage:
   runner [command]